mslinn/eventuate-user-guide/src/sphinx/user-guide.rst

 Operation-Based CRDTs
 ---------------------
-If state update operations commute, there is no need to use Eventuate’s ``ConcurrentVersions`` utility.
+If state update operations commute there is no need to use Eventuate’s ``ConcurrentVersions`` utility.
 To illustrate this, let's examine a simple example: a replicated counter, which converges because its increment and decrement operations commute.